 1999 31 December: Vladimir Putin becomes President of Russia.

-2000 George W. Bush takes office as the 43rd president of the United States.
+2000 George W. Bush took office as the 43rd president of the United States.

-2000 September 11 attacks: Al-Qaeda terrorists crash two planes into the twin towers of the 2000 World Trade Center in New York City, the third plane into the Pentagon in Washington, DC.
-A fourth plane is downed on the outskirts of Stonycreek Township, Pennsylvania; 2,996 people die in the attacks.
+2000 September 11 attacks: Al-Qaeda terrorists crash two planes into the twin towers of the 2000 World Trade Center in New York City and the third plane into the Pentagon in Washington, DC.
+A fourth plane is downed on the outskirts of Stonycreek Township, Pennsylvania; 2,996 people died in the attacks.

 2000 of American Airlines Flight 587.